BaratiLab/AugLiChem/README.md

 ### MacOS ARM64 Architecture

-A slightly different install is required to run on the new M1 chips.
+A more involved install is required to run on the new M1 chips since some of the packages do not have official support yet.
+We are working on a more elegant solution given the current limitations.

+First, download this repo.

+If you do not have it yet,, conda for ARM64 architecture needs to be installed.
- Miniforge (which contains conda installer) needs to fist be installed by following the guide [here](https://github.com/conda-forge/miniforge)
+ This can be done with Miniforge (which contains conda installer) which is installed by following the guide [here](https://github.com/conda-forge/miniforge)

 Once you have miniforge compatible with ARM64 architecture, a new environment with rdkit can be installed.
 If you do not specify `python=3.8` it will default to `python=3.9.6` as of the time of writing this.